For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This will cancel out any potentially disastrous moments where you realise your lucky shirt has a massive blob of ketchup down the front and you need to wash it last minute in a blind panic.

-We'd recommend also carefully planning out your journey to the interview and even testing out the route if you have time.
+We'd also recommend carefully planning out your journey to the interview and even testing out the route if you have time.
 It's always better to turn up early (at least five minutes early!) than it is to be late, so make sure to leave some extra time.

 It's also best to pack your bag with everything you'll need the night before.